eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

     when (event) {

         is TransferEvent.RequestReceived -> {
             // event when a request is received.
-Get the request from event.request
+Get the parsed request from event.requestedDocumentData
-            // use the received request to generate the appropriate response
+            // send the response

             val disclosedDocuments = DisclosedDocuments(
                 listOf(
                     // add the disclosed documents here
                 )
             )
-            when (val responseResult = EudiWallet.createResponse(disclosedDocuments)) {
+            when (val responseResult = EudiWallet.sendResponse(disclosedDocuments)) {
                 is ResponseResult.Failure -> {
                     // handle the failure
                 }
-                is ResponseResult.Response -> {
+                is ResponseResult.Success -> {
-                    val responseBytes = responseResult.bytes
-                    EudiWallet.sendResponse(responseBytes)
-                }
+                    // the response has been sent successfully }
                 is ResponseResult.UserAuthRequired -> {
                     // user authentication is required.
 Get the crypto object from responseResult.cryptoObject